ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 - The wider sense: Any state of being motivated to do x
 - The narrower sense: Being disposed to make x happen

+> What Parfit means seems to be: when we say we want x, we may not know what x exactly is, like "I want to do what you want me to do": I know how to fix x, but I don't know what x is.
+Therefore, the narrow sense of "want to x" is that, "x itself provides me with motivation", which arguably requires me to know what x exactly is; the wider sense is "something about x, not x itself, provides me with motivation."